 At the event, the Special Representative recalled that joint efforts by all actors involved in the protection of children have led to the release of 115,000 child soldiers in the past 15 years and called on renewed collaboration to fulfill the promise of the SDGs.

-Among other meetings and events, the Special Representative had the chance to discuss the situation of children in the Democratic Republic of the Congo with Ms. Jeanine Mabunda, Personal Representative of the President of DRC in Charge of the Fight Against Sexual Violence and Child Recruitment.
+Among other meetings and events, the Special Representative had the chance to discuss the situation of children in the Democratic Republic of the Congo with Ms. Jeanine Mabunda Lioko, Personal Representative of the President of the DRC in Charge of the Fight Against Sexual Violence and Child Recruitment.

 Tuesday, 20 September